Common Name: Grape Ivy, Oak Leaf Ivy, Venezuela Treebine

 Grape Ivy does not need to be fertilized, but routinely feeding the plant will help it push out new growth more quickly.
 Feed the plant during the spring and summer no more than once a month using fish or seaweed emulsion or a ¼-strength diluted complete liquid fertilizer.
 Do not fertilize Cissus during the colder months.

-- Cut back or prune Grape Ivy to encourage the plant to push out new growth towards the top and create a more full and bushy plant.
+- Cut back or prune to encourage the plant to push out new growth towards the top and create a more full and bushy plant.

-- Grape Ivy is susceptible to powdery mildew.
+- Cissus are susceptible to powdery mildew.
 To reduce the chances of this developing, water the soil and keep the leaves dry as much as possible.